New York State Education Department (NYSED) - Office of Bilingual Education and World Languages (OBEWL)

 h.
 Must be responsible for the performance of any services provided by the consortium members, partners, consultants, or other organizations and must plan and coordinate the roles and responsibilities of each participant.

 Mandatory Application Requirements:

-The IHEs must collaborate with LEA partners to select mentor-teachers to work with candidates.
+The IHEs must collaborate with LEA partner(s) to select teacher candidates and/or mentor-teachers to work with candidates.
 A signed Memorandum of Understanding (MOU) is required between the IHE and the collaborating LEA(s).
 If an agreement is not submitted, the application will be disqualified.
-If a MOU is not signed by all parties to the agreement, it will not be evaluated for scoring purposes and the application will be disqualified.
+IHEs must establish a partnership with either the NYC Department of Education as an entity, or a NYC community school district, or a combination of the two.
+If a MOU is not signed by all parties (the IHE, the cooperating LEA partner(s)) to the agreement, it will not be evaluated for scoring purposes and the application will be disqualified.

 CR-ITI-BE/ESOL Staffing Requirements, Qualifications and Responsibilities: